-Students will learn about performing radiographic studies in the classroom, practice their skills and then prove competency during the simulation process in the radiologic technology program laboratory.
+Students will learn about performing radiographic studies in the classroom, practice their skills and then prove competency during the simulation process in the Radiologic Technology Program laboratory.
 Skills are then performed in the clinic on patients under direct supervision of a Registered Technologist, R.T.(R).
 When the students feel they have attained a level of competency, they will ask an R.T.(R) to evaluate their performances.
 The R.T.(R) will complete the student competency evaluation form, in the Trajecsys Reporting System, if the student performs the exam competently in its entirety.
-After the competency form is submitted into Trajecsys, with a passing grad, the student is eligible to perform the exam under indirect supervision.
+After successfully completing a clinical competency and has been documented and approved in Trajecsys, the student is eligible to perform the exam under indirect supervision.